Robotmurlock/vehicle-autopilot-using-fuzzy-logic-controllers-and-metaheuristics/README.md

-# Controling vehicle by using fuzzy logic with fuzzy parameters generated via genetic algorithm
+# Controling vehicle by using fuzzy logic with fuzzy parameters optimized via genetic algorithm

 ## Introduction